Magdaline-k/data-analytics-portfolio/README.md

+🚀 Welcome to my Data Analytics Portfolio!
+This portfolio showcases my hands-on experience in **data analysis and visualization**.
+I specialize in transforming raw data into meaningful insights using **Power BI, Excel, and SQL**.
+Here, you'll find my latest projects, where I analyze sales trends, business performance, and more.

 # data-analytics-portfolio
 A showcase of data analysis and power bi dashboards

 ## 📊 Projects

 ### 1️⃣ Robbin Company Sales Analysis